Mining Claims

 PATENTED

-which the Federal Government has passed its title to the claimant, making
+the Federal Government has passed its title to the claimant, making it private

-it private land.
-A person may mine and remove minerals from a mining claim
+land.
+A person may mine and remove minerals from a mining claim without a mineral

 this